Forearm Brace

 Forearm Tendonitis

-If you have a sore spot along your forearm that flares when you grip or lift, then eases with rest but keeps coming back, forearm tendonitis may be involved.
+If you have a sore spot along your forearm that flares when you grip or lift, then eases with rest but keeps coming back, forearm tendonitis could be the cause.

-Forearm tendonitis involves inflammation or irritation of the tendons that connect the forearm muscles to the bones in your wrist, hand, or along the arm.
-In the forearm, flexor tendons run along the palm side and help you bend the wrist and fingers; extensor tendons run along the back and help you lift them.
+Forearm tendonitis is inflammation or irritation of the tendons that connect the forearm muscles to the bones in your wrist, hand, or along the arm.
+The flexor tendons run along the palm side and help you bend the wrist and fingers; the extensor tendons run along the back and help you lift them.

-Tendonitis usually appears when a tendon is repeatedly loaded a bit more than it can comfortably repair between bouts of activity.
-Small areas of fibre damage and irritation develop.
+Tendonitis usually develops when a tendon is repeatedly loaded more than it can comfortably repair between bouts of activity.
+Small areas of fibre damage and irritation appear.
 This is more likely if you:

-• Grip, lift, or twist with your hands a lot at work or in sport.
+• Grip, lift, or twist with your hands frequently at work or in sport.

-• Have recently increased your activity level or changed what you do with your hands without building up slowly.
+• Have recently increased your activity level or changed what you do with your hands without building up gradually.

 • Work or train with your wrist held in less favourable positions, such as gripping hard with it bent.

-At first, you might just notice a localised tender spot along a tendon or at its attachment after a busy day.
-Over time, pain may turn up earlier in a task or with lighter loads.
-Mornings or first movement after rest can feel stiff, and the area can be sore when you press on it.
+At first, you might notice a tender spot along a tendon or at its attachment after a busy day.
+Over time, pain may appear earlier in a task or with lighter loads.
+Mornings or first movement after rest can feel stiff, and the area can be sore when pressed.

 If forearm tendonitis is recognised early and activity is adjusted, tendons can often recover and become more tolerant again.
 Leaving it to continue without changes can lead to longer‑lasting pain, reduced strength, and a greater tendency for the same area to flare with modest use.
-Other problems such as nerve irritation or referred pain from the neck can produce similar symptoms to tendonitis, so if you are unsure, it is sensible to have it assessed.
+Other problems such as nerve irritation or referred pain from the neck can cause similar symptoms, so if you are unsure, it is sensible to have it assessed.

-The problem in tendonitis is not that the tendon is “weak” in general, but that it is being stressed too often or too strongly, particularly at certain angles.
-So the goal is not to stop you using the arm, but to stop the tendon being pulled hardest at the angles it dislikes while you build its strength back up.
-Our brace is designed to help you do that.
+The problem in tendonitis is not that the tendon is weak overall, but that it is being stressed too often or too strongly, particularly at certain angles.
+The goal is not to stop you using the arm, but to stop the tendon being pulled hardest at the angles it dislikes while you build its strength back up.
+The brace is designed to help you do that.

-If you wear our long forearm brace over the part of the forearm where the affected tendon runs:
+If you wear the long forearm brace over the part of the forearm where the affected tendon runs:

 • The rigid splints and snug fit limit how far and how quickly the wrist and forearm can move into the positions that most load the tendon.
 For example, if the extensor tendons on the back of the forearm are sore, the brace can help stop the wrist lifting up too far under load.

-• Supporting the underlying muscles means they do not have to move through such a large range with each repetition, which can blunt the sharpest pulls on the tendon.
+• Supporting the underlying muscles means they do not have to move through such a large range with each repetition, which can reduce the sharpest pulls on the tendon.

 • Combined movements that are most likely to flare the tendon – such as strong gripping with a bent wrist or rapid twisting while lifting – are moderated by the brace’s structure.

-For you, that may mean gripping, lifting, or turning with less sharp, localised pain in the tendon, and fewer flare‑ups during the day.
-It becomes easier to keep using the arm within limits, while you work with a clinician (if needed) on:
+This makes it easier to keep using the arm safely within limits while you work with a clinician (if needed) on:

 • Reducing or pacing the tasks that tend to bring your pain on.